pavithra-ashok/digicert_library/README.md

 # Functional Requirements
 * Provide ability to:
-	* List all Books � Display all books in the library with relevant details (e.g., title, author, genre, availability).
+	* List all Books - Display all books in the library with relevant details (e.g., title, author, genre, availability).
-	* Add a Book � Allow users to add a new book.
+	* Add a Book - Allow users to add a new book.
-	* View Book Details � Retrieve and display detailed information about a specific book.
+	* View Book Details - Retrieve and display detailed information about a specific book.
-	* Update a Book � Modify book details such as title, author, or availability.
+	* Update a Book - Modify book details such as title, author, or availability.
-	* Delete a Book � Remove a book from the library database.
+	* Delete a Book - Remove a book from the library database.
 * Support different storage options (a file or external storage)

 # Non-Functional Requirements
-* Performance �Utility needs to be fast and responsive.
+* Performance - Utility needs to be fast and responsive.
-* Scalability � Handle a large number of books efficiently.
-* Reliability � Ensure data consistency and prevent corruption.
+* Reliability - Ensure data consistency and prevent corruption.
-* Usability � Simple command-line interface with intuitive commands.
+* Usability - Simple command-line interface with intuitive commands.
 * Extensibility - Support multi-threading/multi -processing environments in the future.
-* Maintainability � Modular and well-structured C++ code for future enhancements.
+* Maintainability - Modular and well-structured C++ code for future enhancements.
-* Portability � Should run on major operating systems (Windows, Linux, macOS).
+* Portability - Should run on major operating systems (Windows, Linux, macOS).
 * Testability - Modular code to support testability at various granularity like unit, integration and system tests.

 # Open Questions: